Eddie Lacy: 2016 season

 Lacy started the 2016 season with 61 rushing yards in a 27–23 victory over the Jacksonville Jaguars.
 On October 11, he injured his ankle in a Sunday Night Football game against the New York Giants.
 He was placed on injured reserve on October 20, 2016.
 He started the first five games of the season, rushing for 360 yards on 71 attempts with no touchdowns and averaged a career-high 5.1 yards per carry in the 2016 season.

 Seattle Seahawks

-2017 season

 On March 14, 2017, Lacy signed a one-year, $5.5 million contract with the Seattle Seahawks with $3 million guaranteed.
 He was offered similar contracts from the Packers and Minnesota Vikings before ultimately choosing to sign with Seattle.
 On June 12, 2017, Lacy passed his latest weigh-in, which required him to be 250 pounds or less.
 He made $55,000 as part of his contract.

 Lacy struggled in the 2017 season as part of a crowded backfield.
 On September 10, in his Seahawks debut, he had five rushes for three yards in a 17–9 loss to his former team, the Green Bay Packers.
 Overall, he finished the 2017 season with 179 rushing yards and six receptions for 47 yards.

-In April 2019, Lacy had a tryout with the Baltimore Ravens, but was not signed.